Live Action Toy Story: Reception

-To hype the project and get acquaintances on board to help, the production process was constantly documented on the film's Facebook page, and behind-the-scenes videos and a live-action recreation of the ending of Toy Story 3 were uploaded to YouTube.
+To drive interest in the project, the production process was documented on the film's Facebook page, and behind-the-scenes videos, plus a live-action recreation of the ending of Toy Story 3, were uploaded to YouTube.

 In September 2011, Gizmodo published an article covering a sneak peek of the project uploaded to JP and Beyond.

 The Toy Story 3 ending remake was covered by New York magazine's Vulture blog and the Pixar Times upon its May 2012 upload.
-Upon the trailer's August 2012 release, the two filmmakers were interviewed about the project on the nationally syndicated television program Right This Minute.
+Upon the trailer's August 2012 release, the two filmmakers were interviewed about the project on Right This Minute.

 Upon its 2013 upload, Live Action Toy Story was covered by Boys' Life, The Verge, Collider, NBC News, Slate, Laughing Squid, MTV News, The Huffington Post, Gothamist, Wired, CNET, Vulture, NME, and The Hollywood Reporter which claimed it to be "a crown jewel in the fan-made tribute video community."

 It garnered more than 250,000 views in 24 hours and reached 1.7 million views within two days before surpassing the three million mark on its third day.
 Two weeks after its upload, the video had more than eight million views.
 It was tweeted about by Lee Unkrich on the day it was uploaded, describing it as done by a "VERY dedicated" team.
 As Fast Company journalist Joe Berkowitz described the film's appeal, "Although the strings controlling Woody and Buzz Lightyear may be visible in nearly every frame, you can also see the creators’ giddy affection for the source material, and for the craft of filmmaking in general."